 Last night I sewed in a lot of ends.
 Fingers and thumbs for two pairs of gloves, plus colour changes makes 56 ends.
 Yikes!
 The sample gloves are for my new pattern and now I just have to wait for a non-rainy day to take the photographs.
 Good luck in Vancouver in the fall!
 The forecast is rain, rain and more rain all weekend long.
 Tonight I plan on working on Avery.
 Time to get this one off my plate.
 I need to block the sleeves and knit read more

 For every pattern I design I need to figure out how much yarn is required to make it.
 Usually what that boils down to is knitting a swatch and then ripping it out so I can measure it.
 Before ripping out the swatch (which is knit to my predetermined gauge) I measure it and take note of the number of stitches and rows.
 This swatch is knit in the round because the final project (gloves) is also knit in the round.
 Sometimes gauge can differ when working in the round or working flat.
 I measure the amount read more

 Yikes!
 I forgot to post this one!
 It’s been sitting around waiting to be published for over a week.
 Last night (Sep.
 27) I finished up the pink Ruby I’ve been working on.
-Project Stats: Yarn: Opal Petticoat 1295 and Shelridge Farms Soft Touch Ultra 3-Ply Fingering Weight Yarn in Thistleflower Pattern: Ruby (my own) My plan was to show you how I sew the sleeve in, but upon writing the step by step, realised it makes a lot more sense to talk about read more
+Project Stats: Yarn: Opal Petticoat 1295 and Shelridge Farms Soft Touch Ultra 3-Ply Fingering Weight Yarn in Thistleflower Pattern: Ruby (my own) My plan was to show you how I sew the sleeve in, but upon writing the step by step, realised it makes a read more